 (B) Location.
-The disconnecting means for shore power receptacles must be readily accessible and located not more than 30 in. from the receptacle it controls.
-Circuit breakers or switches located in marine power outlets can be used for the boat receptacle disconnecting means.
-Figure 555-15
+The disconnect for shore power receptacles must be readily accessible and located not more than 30 in. from the receptacle it controls.
+Circuit breakers or switches located in marine power outlets can be used for the shore power receptacle disconnect. ▶Figure 555-15

-This shore power receptacle disconnecting means is intended to eliminate the hazard of someone engaging or disengaging the boat's shore power attachment plug with wet, slippery hands, and possibly contacting energized blades.
-The "30-in. requirement" helps someone not familiar with the marina layout to quickly reach the disconnecting means in an emergency.
+This shore power receptacle disconnect is intended to eliminate the hazard of someone engaging or disengaging the boat's shore power attachment plug with wet, slippery hands, and possibly contacting energized blades.
+The "30-in. requirement" helps someone not familiar with the marina layout to quickly reach the disconnect in an emergency.